AndySomogyi/sbmlsolver/docs/source/tutorial/what_is_rr.rst

 Technical Footnotes
 -------------------

+**Numpy arrays**

-.. [#] Most of the time, Numpy array holds a pointer to a block of data owned
+Most of the time, Numpy array holds a pointer to a block of data owned by RoadRunner.
-       by RoadRunner.
 For example, the array returned by `rr.simulate()` has a pointer to the results matrix which is owned by the `RoadRunner`, therefore NO COPYING is involved.
 If you have no need for the result, simply ignore it, since it costs virtually nothing to return it.

-.. [#] Current State of the System Group
+**Current State of the System Group**

 When using the LLVM back end, all model state calculation are automatically performed using a techinque called lazy evaluation.
 If one sets the concentration of a specie, the amount of of that specie is automatically available without having to perform any addition operations, similar to any other value in the model.
-       If an SBML parameter is defined by an assigment rule or a function and its value
-       depends on a number of other values, simply setting to other values automatically cause the value of the most dependent variable to be set.
+If an SBML parameter is defined by an assigment rule or a function and its value depends on a number of other values, simply setting to other values automatically cause the value of the most dependent variable to be set.
 This is identical how one operates in a spredsheet such as Microsoft Excel.
 For example, if one has a cell with an equation that depends on other cell, and those other cell depend on other values, setting the value of any upstream cell automatically causes that value to cascade down to the terminal cells.
 The LLVM back end roadruner function identically.

-.. highlight:: python